 In 2017, he was awarded funding by Arts Council England and the British Council as part of their Artists’ International Development Fund for his project Making in Makati.
 He returned to Manila in late 2017 to work with Pineapple Lab again, and research and develop his first long-form solo show, incorporate more work on race within his work on identity, collaborate with local queer artists, and participate in Fringe Manila 2018, which takes place every February, the Philippines’ National Arts Month.

 In addition to being Pineapple Lab’s first Artist-in-Residence of 2018, Sam performed the most out of any artist at FringeMNL 2018.
 These performances included the Fringe Manila 2018 Opening Party at Museo ng Makati, Bodabil, a show co-presented by Burlesque PH and The Hernandez Brothers at Pineapple Lab exploring the history of burlesque and vaudeville within the Philippines, and Gay Per View, a live screening event at Dulo MNL of RuPaul’s Drag Race: All Stars 3, in association with the Philippines’ only gay magazine TEAM.
 Sam’s performances met with critical acclaim from leading national news outlets including INQUIRER.net and ABS-CBN News, with the latter including ‘Sam Reynolds at Fringe Manila’ on their 8 Things To Do This Weekend for his final show.
-Sam and his workshops were also mentioned in leading national outlets such as Rappler, BusinessWorld, People Asia, and Philippine Tatler.
+Sam and his workshops were also mentioned in leading national outlets such as Rappler, People Asia, adobo magazine, and Tatler Philippines.